hersheylasers/oisy-wallet/requirements/frontend_instructions.md

 - 10. When I click on an account, I have a page showing the type of account, balance information, Actions ribbon for things like send, receive, deposit, withdraw, view statements.
 Then I have upcoming and recent transactions listed below.
 Each account type might have different special options.
 A Savings account has the 'Stake' option.
 Investment account has 'DeFi' option.

+- 11. The contacts page imports contacts from a user device (phone) and shows the people in a list.
+There is a user flow to add or edit contacts.
+The contacts contain information like ETH and Bitcoin addresses, along with network, so the value can be sent to the right one.

 # Relevant docs

 requirements/oisy mobile screenshot.png
 requirements/images_of_frontend_designs.pdf

 # Oisy Wallet Project Structure

 ```